Oklahoma Roofing License FAQ

 Is it illegal to pay a homeowner's insurance deductible in Oklahoma? +

 Yes.
-Oklahoma law (36 O.S. § 4416) prohibits roofing contractors from paying, waiving, or absorbing an insurance deductible as an incentive to perform work.
-This applies to insurance claims work.
-Violation is a felony.
+Oklahoma law (59 O.S. § 1151.30, enacted through HB 1940) prohibits roofing contractors from paying, waiving, or absorbing an insurance deductible as an inducement to perform work.
+Violation is a felony punishable by up to 3 years imprisonment or a fine up to $5,000.
 This topic appears on the roofing exam.

 How do I register for the Oklahoma roofing exam? +

-Register at candidate.psiexams.com or call PSI Testing at 1-800-367-1565.
-You'll need to create a PSI account, search for the Oklahoma CIB Roofing Contractor exam, and pay the $65 fee.
-Exams are available at PSI testing centers across Oklahoma and as online proctored exams.
+Register at candidate.psiexams.com or call PSI Testing at (855) 834-8750.
+You'll need to create a PSI account, search for the Oklahoma CIB Roofing Contractor exam, and pay the $92 fee.
+Exams are available at PSI testing centers across Oklahoma and at PSI centers in other states.

 What is the annual renewal requirement for my roofing license? +